milovanderlinden/blackarch-site/_posts/2016-12-20-new-ova-image.md

 ---
 layout: post
-title: New BlackArch Linux OVA Image released!
+title: OVA Image release
+category: ova
+icon: fa-file-archive
 ---

 Today we released the official BlackArch Linux OVA Image.
 Ready to use for VirtualBox/VMware!